The art cannot die.

 tokenURI → fragile host · Perpetual → onchain content

-Each token carries parallel, immutable versions of its artwork across independent storage backends.
-Three add resolution and redundancy.
-Shard 0, the onchain proof, is the permanence guarantor, and it is the only one permanence actually requires.
+Each token carries five parallel, independently-verifiable shards across independent storage backends.
+Four add resolution and redundancy.
+Shard 0 — the STATE shard, stored on-chain via SSTORE2 — is the consensus-guaranteed permanence backstop, and the only one permanence actually requires.

 datachain